 Retirement living can be the first step for older adults looking to downsize from a house that has become difficult to maintain.
 It is designed for active and independent individuals craving the comfort, convenience and social opportunities of a supportive environment.

-In a retirement community, residents typically enjoy private suites and access to shared spaces such as dining rooms, lounges and outdoor areas.
+In a retirement community, residents typically enjoy private suites and access to shared spaces such as dining rooms, lounges, and outdoor areas.
 Services often include housekeeping, laundry, and recreational programs.
 At Seasons Retirement Communities, residents also enjoy nutritiously prepared meals and a wide variety of activities designed to promote connection and engagement.

 For many families, retirement living provides peace of mind because support is available when needed, but independence is respected.
 It is a lifestyle choice as much as a care decision, ideal for older adults who are ready to let go of the responsibilities of homeownership while still enjoying an active and independent lifestyle.